 If you’re getting into a securities opportunity with options, you can still buy smaller amounts.
 You’re still going to buy multiple opportunities because again, trading is a numbers game where you don’t win every trade.
 You don’t lose every trade either.
 But at the end of the day, if your probabilities are correct and your equity management is correct, then you can lose more trades than you win and still be profitable.

-But that’s part of the equity management of starting with that small amount of money.
+But that’s part of the equity management of starting with a small account.
 How do you break it out?
 How do you diversify it to maximize that money?
 And that gets back to your education.

 If you asked me, “If you have $500, would you rather go and put that in the market right now or use it to get investor education?”
 I’d rather start with education because then you can go figure out how to get the other $500 later.
 But first, you really need to have the education surrounding the market, otherwise, you’re going to go through trial and error, which so many people do.